 Let us start J-Flash ARM to give it a try.

-This is main window where you can see project details, Flash contents to be uploaded and LOG messages.
-If you have already connected your J-Link adapter to ARM board you can load compiled binary in any popular format like .hex, bin, etc.
+In the main window, you can see project details along with Flash contents to be uploaded and LOG messages.
+If you have already connected your J-Link adapter to ARM board, you can load compiled binary in any accessible format like .hex, bin, etc.

 Once loaded you will see its contents in a window.
 Next, you can go directly to menu Target->Program&Verify.
 The adapter will automatically connect to target and initiate programming.
 If the programmed memory area isn’t empty you will be asked if you need to erase overwritten area:

 After a couple of seconds it is done:

 To start your program without hitting the reset button, you can go to menu Target->Start Application or hit an F9 keyboard key.

 Let us go quickly through other things you can do with J-Flash ARM.
 Almost all fun can accessed through the Target menu: